 RTLS Anchors are fixed readers in your facility that detect RF signals from moving tags and devices within their communication range.
 The most accurate mechanism for location tracking using anchors is Time-Difference-of-Arrival (TDoA).
 In this system, anchors work by time stamping the received signals, also called blinks, and sending the information back to the location engine.
 The location data the anchors transmit can be used to make important decisions about how operations are flowing, as the coordinates can be visualized on a digitized map.

 The type of anchor you need depends on what position accuracy and range you require.
 For high-precision location tracking, a UWB anchor would be the best match.
-For example, the Inpixon nanoANQ UWB provides accuracy from 0-50 centimeters.
+For example, the Inpixon nanoANQ UWB provides accuracy to +/- 40 centimeters.
 On the other hand, for long range tracking at meter accuracy, a chirp anchor such as the Inpixon nanoANQ Chirp functions better as it ranges up to 1000 meters.
 Companies can also choose to build their own anchors, and buy components such as the Inpixon nanoANQ PCB, Inpixon Swarm modules or the Inpixon nanoLOC transceiver to integrate with their RTLS to enable tracking.

 Some Inpixon anchors support customers with two channels for increased reliability in receiving signals and to improve the coverage of tunnel or corridor directions.
 The biggest priority for anchors is being able to receive signals from tags from as many locations as possible, which is why awareness of possible interferences is crucial.
 Anything that could block the signal should be avoided where possible, such as metal, concrete or metalized windows.
 However, there are strategies to mitigate these effects, such as enhanced anchor placement.
 The number of required anchors can be optimized by increasing their position, height, or orientation, as well moving antenna cables to dedicated places for an increased coverage.